ZoomInfo Technologies Inc. (NASDAQ:ZI) Shares Bought by California Public Employees Retirement System

-California Public Employees Retirement System grew its stake in shares of ZoomInfo Technologies Inc. (NASDAQ:ZI) by 3.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 154,966 shares of the company’s stock after acquiring an additional 4,727 shares during the period.
-California Public Employees Retirement System’s holdings in ZoomInfo Technologies were worth $7,474,000 at the end of the most recent quarter.
+California Public Employees Retirement System grew its stake in shares of ZoomInfo Technologies Inc. (NASDAQ:ZI) by 3.1% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 154,966 shares of the company’s stock after purchasing an additional 4,727 shares during the quarter.
+California Public Employees Retirement System’s holdings in ZoomInfo Technologies were worth $7,474,000 as of its most recent SEC filing.

-A number of other hedge funds also recently made changes to their positions in the business.
-TCW Group Inc. boosted its stake in ZoomInfo Technologies by 28.6% in the fourth quarter.
-TCW Group Inc. now owns 276,085 shares of the company’s stock valued at $13,316,000 after acquiring an additional 61,481 shares during the period.
-AE Wealth Management LLC acquired a new stake in shares of ZoomInfo Technologies during the 4th quarter worth approximately $565,000.
-Arizona State Retirement System acquired a new stake in shares of ZoomInfo Technologies during the 4th quarter worth approximately $919,000.
-Zurcher Kantonalbank Zurich Cantonalbank acquired a new stake in shares of ZoomInfo Technologies during the 4th quarter worth approximately $368,000.
-Finally, Ironwood Wealth Management LLC. acquired a new stake in shares of ZoomInfo Technologies during the 4th quarter worth approximately $29,000.
+Several other institutional investors also recently made changes to their positions in the company.
+Ironwood Wealth Management LLC. acquired a new stake in shares of ZoomInfo Technologies during the 4th quarter worth approximately $29,000.
+NewSquare Capital LLC acquired a new stake in ZoomInfo Technologies in the 3rd quarter valued at approximately $28,000.
+IFP Advisors Inc increased its position in ZoomInfo Technologies by 3,232.5% in the 4th quarter.
+IFP Advisors Inc now owns 1,333 shares of the company’s stock valued at $64,000 after acquiring an additional 1,293 shares during the period.
+Cambridge Investment Research Advisors Inc. increased its position in ZoomInfo Technologies by 25.3% in the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 9,525 shares of the company’s stock valued at $409,000 after acquiring an additional 1,925 shares during the period.
+Finally, Cetera Advisor Networks LLC increased its position in ZoomInfo Technologies by 62.3% in the 3rd quarter.
+Cetera Advisor Networks LLC now owns 6,067 shares of the company’s stock valued at $261,000 after acquiring an additional 2,328 shares during the period.

 ZI opened at $54.74 on Monday.
 The stock has a fifty day moving average of $49.77 and a 200-day moving average of $43.08.
 ZoomInfo Technologies Inc. has a 12-month low of $30.83 and a 12-month high of $64.40.
 The company has a debt-to-equity ratio of 0.88, a quick ratio of 1.57 and a current ratio of 1.57.

 Several analysts recently commented on ZI shares.
-Morgan Stanley upgraded ZoomInfo Technologies from an “equal weight” rating to an “overweight” rating and set a $53.00 target price on the stock in a research report on Thursday, November 19th.
-Royal Bank of Canada upgraded ZoomInfo Technologies from a “sector perform” rating to an “outperform” rating and set a $50.00 target price on the stock in a research report on Thursday, November 5th.
 Stephens restated a “buy” rating and issued a $60.00 target price on shares of ZoomInfo Technologies in a research report on Monday, January 25th.
+Royal Bank of Canada raised ZoomInfo Technologies from a “sector perform” rating to an “outperform” rating and set a $50.00 price target for the company in a research note on Thursday, November 5th.
+Morgan Stanley raised ZoomInfo Technologies from an “equal weight” rating to an “overweight” rating and set a $53.00 price target for the company in a research note on Thursday, November 19th.
 Finally, Mizuho decreased their price target on ZoomInfo Technologies from $63.00 to $53.00 and set a “buy” rating for the company in a research note on Wednesday, December 16th.
-Four analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus target price of $54.06.
+Four analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus price target of $54.06.

 ZoomInfo Technologies Company Profile